An object that defines configuration options for the dxRangeSelector widget.

 Specifies the appearance of the loading indicator.

-In this example, the chart options are assigned 3000 ms after the example is loaded.
-Until such a time, the loading indicator is displayed.
+In this example, the range selector's settings are assigned 3000 ms after the example is loaded.
+Until that time, the loading indicator is displayed.
 Its background and font are changed using the backgroundColor and font options respectively.
 Make a note that these options should be specified at design-time so that the changes are applied at the right time.

 Specifies the blank space in pixels between the dxRangeSelector widget's extreme elements and the boundaries of the area provided for the widget (see size).